-We are the supprotive legal representation for your family law case.
+We are the supportive legal representation for your family law case.
 Unlike other firms, we don’t believe in exorbitant hourly fees that leave you guessing what your legal counsel will end up costing at the end of your legal case process.
-At your initial appointment, you will be quoted a competitive rate based solely on what resolving your crisis will entail.
-Charging extra for standard services is just not acceptable to us.
+At your initial appointment you will be quoted a competitive rate.

 What Kind of Legal Representation Do We Offer?

 - Alimony, alimony pendente lite, and spousal support

 - Stepparent adoption

 - Name changes

 This life alternating decision can become emotionally exhausting if you are not in a clear head space with a supportive team.
 At Dethlefs Pykosh & Murphy you can expect us to be compassionate and understanding of your needs while being aggressive in the court room to protect you.

 Throughout the entire process our team will help prepare you emotionally to make the best decision with your family in mind.